shuntaochen/ArticlesCollections/BooksIRead/Writingaframework.md

 1. create a model var model={a:1,b:'b'}
 2. let's create a router, router maps url to concrete object and returns response, router is a collection
 3. let's create a manager for managing all our clients, to per request there is a client, or shared
-4. let's organize our request params, and apply request pipeline filters
+4. let's organize our request params, and apply request pipeline filters, read identity from cookie
 5. let's interact with database
 6. let's create a configuration manager which handles configuration loaders from different sources
 7. let's create a language manager